Larry Kramer’s Anger Powered His LGBTQ Activism. We Should Never Forget It.

 LGBTQ people learn to dampen anger, soften it, put on a face, make a joke, mask it, and move on.
 Quelling anger, being reasonable, getting people to like you, playing the game: Any LGBTQ person knows the inner mechanics of that.
 We’ve known it and had to access it, from our earliest days and the earliest taunts of morons at school.

 Larry Kramer didn’t play nice.
 He didn’t stay quiet.
 He didn’t pacify the bully, he confronted them and snarled louder.
 He raged, and j’accused.
 He was the nearest LGBTQ culture had to a fulminating preacher.
-He externalized all the anger and fury that so many feel when faced with homophobia, discrimination, and government inaction over an epidemic killing thousands of one’s friends and peers—and he spread that anger and activism into the world.
+He externalized all the anger and fury that so many felt when faced with homophobia, discrimination, and government inaction over AIDS—and he spread that anger and activism into the world through his passionate words and deeds.

 A diagnosis of terminal liver disease, a liver transplant, and bouts of ill-health did not slow Kramer down.
 There was The American People, a two-part novel sequence about gay Americans.
 And there were, as this entertaining 2011 profile by Jacob Bernstein in The Daily Beast points out, feuds with a bunch of people, including gay luminaries like Tony Kushner (about Abraham Lincoln's sexuality).